Can-Sahin/MoyaPromise/README.md

     - Provides an example Public Key Pinning implementation on Alamofire

 # Usage
 `Source files available.
-Import the folder that is in the Source into your project.
+Import the folder that is in the Source into your project and replace "YOUR_*" strings with your values and you are good to go.
 No pod for now`

 # Example
-Make **'getCar'** request as response parsed to the object
+Make **getCarItem** request where the response is serialized to an object
 ```swift
 let carDataService = CarDataService()
 carDataService.getCarItem("carId").then{carItem in